Sen. Tuberville to Newsmax: I Called Schumer's Bluff on Military Nominations

 "This wasn't Chuck Schumer and the Democrats bringing it to the floor," Tuberville said.
 "What I decided to do was call their bluff."

-Tuberville said Schumer caught wind of his plan, because it must go through the majority leader, and went ahead and scheduled floor votes on Smith, Marine Corps Gen. Charles Brown, the nominee for chair of the Joint Chiefs of Staff, and Army Gen. Randy George, nominee for Army chief of staff.
+Tuberville said Schumer caught wind of his plan, because it must go through the majority leader, and went ahead and scheduled floor votes on Smith, Air Force Gen. Charles Brown, the nominee for chair of the Joint Chiefs of Staff, and Army Gen. Randy George, nominee for Army chief of staff.

 "He got word that we were going to do it and so he jumped us," Tuberville said, "and basically said, 'We can't let them do it.
 We're going to do it ourselves.'
 And so, we got him to confirm.
 But that's what I wanted."